isomerpages/moe-chijsngsec/_cca/Clubs & Societies/Publications.md

 <img src="/images/06%20CCA/CS%20Publications/Picture6.jpg" style="width:50%">

-SN Publications is where our love for writing seeks to meet readers’ senses.
-There is no shortage of opportunities for members to hone their writing skills and contribute their thoughts through our very own blog, Ink Imprints, as well as through competitions.
+At SN Publications, our passion for writing comes alive, inviting readers to experience stories that resonate.
+Members have numerous opportunities to refine their skills and express their voices through our vibrant blog, as well as in various writing competitions.

-Our writers are also involved in journalism by gathering stories through interviews and producing news videos.
-As a team of dedicated writers, Publications will continue to write to touch the hearts of our readers.
+<br>Our club fosters a welcoming environment where members gather to share their love for writing and enjoy each other’s company.
+Focused on creative expression and teamwork, we aim to inspire all our writers to explore and develop their unique talents.
+<br>Beyond creative writing, our members delve into journalism by interviewing, gathering stories, and producing videos.
+One highlight this year was our Teachers’ Day interview video, created in collaboration with the Student Council EXCO, capturing meaningful conversations with staff and students alike.
+In 2024, our team also began writing captions for the school’s Instagram page, covering school events and offering a platform for students' voices to be heard.
+<br>At SN Publications, we’re not just about competitions and journalism; we also celebrate the friendships that form along the way.
+Together, as a team of dedicated writers, we remain committed to crafting stories that inspire and connect with our readers.

 #### **CCA Information**